ujuadimora-dev/ever-young/README.md

 Actual:

 Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
-Details can be found in [Unfixed Bugs](#Unfixed-Bugs)

 Website was also opened on the following devices and no responsive issues were seen: